 |The women would be harnessed to this road roller and forced to level ground.|

 Most of the women who passed through Ravensbrück were Polish, but there also were inmates from the USSR, France, Holland and Germany itself.
-Basically, they came from everywhere the Nazis occupied.
+Basically, they came from everywhere the Germans occupied.
 It is estimated that 26,000 were there because they were Jewish.

 Many of the women perished from over-work and other maltreatment.
 There was a gas chamber staffed by male inmates at an adjacent camp, but that came late in the process and apparently only accounted for 2,200 of the victims.
 The women worked for several German companies: electrical engineering company Siemens & Halske, which built things like electrical generators (patented by Werner von Siemens in 1867) and motors; Daimler-Benz (now Mercedes-Benz); and AEG, among others.
 There was lots of need for young women, and some were sent to brothels at other prison camps.
 There were reports of rapes and other sexual assaults, but the use of female guards cut down on the incidence of that - one would assume.

 There was a lot of horror at Ravensbrück, but sometimes the true horror is best expressed by zeroing in on a tiny fraction of it.
 There was a group of 72 Polish Catholic women who were subjected to medical experiments.
 These involved implanting glass and other debris into their legs to mimic certain injuries.
 As the wounds festered, the concentration camp staff then performed various treatments on them to see what would work and what would not.
 The women were called "rabbits" because the pain of the experiments forced them to hop around.